-If a C2 escalates to a C3, a C2 does not need to be logged on Arbor as well, as this would constitute a double consequence.
+If a C2 escalates to a C3 (three C2s in one school week), a C2 does not need to be logged on Arbor as well, as this would constitute a double consequence.
 Teachers are required to record the behaviour incident on Arbor.
 The teacher or SLT Administrator is required to call the child's parents/carers and record via Arbor's Telephone Communication Log.
 A restorative conversation should be held with the student to support reintegration with a growth mindset.

-If an afterschool reflection is unable to be supported by the parent/ carer, then this reflection time will take place the following morning in school.
+If an afterschool reflection is unable to be supported by the parent/ carer, then this reflectiontime will take place in the Student Support Hub the following morning in school during L1 & L2 and the teacher for those lessons will provide independent work for the child to do in the Student Support Hub.

-If a student receives six C2s or above in a half term period, then they will receive a C5, and parents/ carers will be informed.
-At this stage, they will be placed on a Behaviour Record Card, which will report on the pupil's attitudes to learning, and behaviour in lessons.
-This will be signed by the teacher at the end of every lesson, which is overseen by a member of SLT at the end of each day, and parents/ carers will also be asked to sign this card daily.
-In addition, their participation in enrichment opportunities, such as for example, clubs, sports fixtures, school discos, prom, trips and visits etc. will be suspended for the remainder of that half term.
+If a student receives six C2s or above in a half term period, and parents/ carers will be informed.
+At this stage, they will be placed on a Behaviour Report Card, which will report on the pupil's attitudes to learning, and behaviour in lessons.
+This will be signed and scored by the teacher at the end of every lesson, which is overseen by a member of SLT at the end of each day, and in some cases, parents/ carers will also be asked to sign this card daily.
+In addition, their participation in enrichment opportunities, such as clubs, sports fixtures, school discos, prom, trips and visits etc. will be suspended for the remainder of that half term.
 Other examples may include:

-- Having the privilege to use certain areas withdrawn for extended periods - Having the privilege of shared playtime withdrawn for extended periods - Being asked to complete pieces of work at home or during lunch or playtimes - Being asked to seek recompense/replace damage caused

-The student will be involved in restorative work to "make good" harm or damaged caused at an appropriate time when regulated.
+- Having the privilege to use certain areas withdrawn for extended periods - Having the privilege of shared playtime withdrawn for extended periods - Having the privilege of using sports equipment at lunch time - Being asked to complete pieces of work at home or during lunch or playtimes - Being asked to seek recompense/replace damage caused - The student will be involved in restorative work to "make good" harm or damaged caused at an appropriate time when regulated. - A Behaviour Support Plan may be created and agreed/signed with the parent/carer and child.